patcoston/black-jack/README.md

   This in not realistic for two reasons:
   1. The same card can be picked more than once
   2. The cards are not disposed once the hand is done.
 It's a full deck each time.
-  Since there are 6 decks, you could get multiple cards with the same suit and value, even if you used each card once.
+  3. Worst case scenario is getting 22 Aces in a row, to Bust, each worth 1 Since there are 6 decks, you could get multiple cards with the same suit and value, even if you used each card once.
 I could mark a card as dirty, so it's not used twice, then reshuffle once I ran out of cards to deal, if I wanted it to be more realistic.
 - To start, one card is dealt to dealer, and 2 to player.
 The one card to dealer simulates one card turned down.